 Supporting Education for All

-During the 2015/16 academic year, Rome International School and its Parents and Teachers Association launched the community project, ‘Sharing our vision: Education for all’.
-This empowering initiative has a strong focus on education for disadvantaged children, which is closely aligned to the school’s mission to deliver a high quality, challenging and rewarding international education.
+Since the 2015/16 academic year, Rome International School's Parent-Teacher Association has been supporting the community project, ‘Sharing our vision: Education for all’.
+This empowering initiative has a strong focus on education for disadvantaged children, which is closely aligned to the school’s mission to deliver a high quality and rewarding international education.

 Project aims and benefits

-The two-year project facilitates access to a quality education by providing the opportunity for one talented and motivated student of high school age from a less economically developed country facing difficult circumstances, to attend Rome International School.
+Initially launched as a two-year project, it facilitates access to a quality education by providing the opportunity for one talented and motivated student of high school age from a less economically developed country facing difficult circumstances, to attend Rome International School.
 The aims are linked to issues of global significance.
 Facilitating access to education is recognised by the UN through its Global Goals, in particular, Goal 4 “ensure inclusive and equitable quality education and promote lifelong opportunities for all”.

 Organisation and structure